 Helen is a married mum of four children.
 There had been family issues due to domestic abuse from a previous partner.
 The family live in a local authority rented house.
-Toni’s husband works part time and they claim tax credits.
+Helen’s husband works part-time and they claim tax credits.

 Helen came to Hopeful Families to improve her self-confidence, self-esteem and to gain a qualification in English.
-She aspires to work as a teaching assistant but requires her English to go onto the course.
+She aspires to work as a Teaching Assistant but required an English qualification to go onto the course.

-Helen has a 5-year-old son who has been assessed for autism and ADHD.
-She struggles at times and has support from the school and family support worker who is helping with behaviour guidance and she is also awaiting a parenting course list with Kirklees council.
+Helen has a five year-old son who has been assessed for autism and ADHD.
+She struggles at times but has support from the school and Family Support Worker who is helping with behaviour guidance.
+She is also awaiting a parenting course list with Kirklees Council.

 Helen attended all meetings arranged for her and all courses offered to her.
-She has completed the Challenging Children’s Behaviour course, Paediatric First Aid, First Aid in the work place and level two Food Hygiene.
-At the moment Helen is completing the English course and is predicted to gain an entry Level 3 with her English when completed.
+She has completed the Challenging Children’s Behaviour course, Paediatric First Aid, First Aid in the Workplace and Level 2 Food Hygiene.
+At the moment, Helen is completing the English course and is predicted to gain an entry Level 3 when completed.

 Helen has also completed the Confidence Building course and says she now feels confident enough to look for work.
 She has been enlisted by Paddock Trust on the Workpays programme to help her look for work, and update her CV and interview skills.